Is your heart aroused at work? Does it sing in what you do?

-This may sounds like a strange, perhaps slightly dodgy title for this site.
-Don’t worry, despite the recent focus on Fifty Shades of Grey & another type of arousing fiction, this is actually a book sharing what poetry can teach us about how to survive the workplace.
+This may sound like a strange, perhaps slightly dodgy title for this site.
+Don’t worry, despite the success of Fifty Shades of Grey & another type of arousing fiction, this is actually a book sharing what poetry can teach us about how to survive the workplace.

 So, I recommend this book, not just for the poetry & because it is so well written – although it is.
-My real reason for recommendation is that I’ve found this work much more effective in enabling you to find a way to be authentic at work than many corporate initiatives at culture exercises from external consultants.
+My real reason for the recommendation is that I’ve found this helps me in my leadership roles.
+For me, it’s more effective at enabling you to be authentic at work than many corporate initiatives at culture exercises from external consultants.